wntrblm/nox/docs/config.rst

     def tests(session):
         pass

-You are not limited to virtualenv, there is a selection of backends you can choose from as venv, uv, conda, mamba, or virtualenv (default):
+You are not limited to virtualenv, there is a selection of backends you can choose from as venv, uv, conda, mamba, micromamba, or virtualenv (default):

 .. code-block:: python